duyctinn2000/CV-on-MobileDevices/ImageCaptioning/README.md

-# TF Lite Android Image Classifier App Example
+# TEMPLATE CODE FROM "TF Lite Android Image Classifier App Example"

 A simple Android example that demonstrates image classification using the camera.